quatrope/ois/docs/index.rst

 Optimal Image Subtraction (OIS)
 ===============================

-**OIS** is a package to perform optimal image subtraction on astronomical images.
+**OIS** is a Python package and a C command-line program to perform optimal image subtraction on astronomical images.

 It offers different methods to subtract images: